 What is value communication in pharmaceuticals?

-As with all companies in the pharmaceutical industry, enterprise management and market access specialists are responsible for shaping the value proposition by developing promotional strategies and marketing planning.
-The most popular channels for value communication are traditional advertising platforms, social networks, telephone and e-mail. and eDetailing Also, the values of the company and its products are transmitted in personal communication with healthcare professionals – during consultations, seminars and meetings with company representatives.
+Market access specialists are responsible for shaping the value proposition by developing medical and economic argumentation.
+The most popular channels for value communication are telephone and e-mail, eDetailing, publications, social media and other.
+Also, the value story of the medical product is transmitted in personal communication with healthcare professionals – during consultations, seminars, conferences and meetings with company representatives.

-2. Formation of the evidence base of product quality and effectiveness.
-This includes clinical trials and results of use after market launch, as feedback from patients and specialists.
-Visual demonstrations in the form of promotional booklets, videos, or presentations help demonstrate proof of quality.
+2. Formation of the evidence base of healthcare product.
+This relates to safety, efficacy and effectiveness and can be published in high impact journal.
+This also includes clinical trials, results of use after market launch feedback from patients and specialists collected in a structured and systematic manner.
+Visual demonstrations in the form of promotional booklets, videos presentations help demonstrate proof of quality and evidence strengths.

 3. Demonstration of economic value to the customer.
 Economic value is closely tied to product pricing and a company’s pricing strategy.
-Interactive health economic modelling allows you to calculate the value of the product so that it allows the consumer to save money compared to the cost of similar products on the market without compromising the profitability of the company.
+Interactive health economic models on web or Excel based model allow to demonstrate the economic value of the product so that it allows the consumer to save money compared to the cost of similar phatmaceuticals on the market

 Creating value for the customer?